Some results on the Orlicz space generated from a random normed module: Introduction

-In this paper, we first introduce the notion of the Orlicz space generated from a random normed module $E$.
-Then, we give a representation theorem which identify the dual of the Orlicz heart of $E$ with the Orlicz space generated from the random conjugate space of $E$.
-Finally, we study strict convexity and uniform convexity of this Orlicz space, and establish some basic connections between these properties and random strict convexity and random uniform convexity of the underlying random normed module.
-Our results generalize some useful results concerning the connection between random normed modules and classical normed spaces,respectively.
-Perhaps most importantly, our results show that there are possibilities of systematically utilizing the Orlicz space theory in the study of random normed modules.
+In this paper, we first introduce the notion of the Orlicz space generated from an RN module.
+Then, we give a basic dual space representation theorem which identify the dual of the Orlicz heart of an RN module with the Orlicz space generated from the random conjugate space.
+Finally, we establish the respective equivalence relations of the strict convexity and uniform convexity of this Orlicz space to the random strict convexity and random uniform convexity of the underlying RN module.
+These results demonstrate that it is possible to use the Orlicz space theory to the study of RN modules in the future.